adamnoto/Remexify/README.md

 Both methods accepts a hash to which you can indicate an ordering of retrieved data:

     Remexify::Retrieve.all order: "created_at DESC"

+A rather complex query:

+    Remexify::Retrieve.all(order: "level ASC", owned_by: "1", level: "=200")

 You may also delete all the logs in your database: